 Here's a fun example from Super Coffee.

-Did you know that 48% of U.S. consumers prefer SMS loyalty communication over direct mail, email or application loyalty communications?
+SMS is also a great channel for your brand's loyalty efforts.
+Did you know that 48% of U.S. consumers prefer SMS loyalty communication over direct mail, email, or in-app loyalty communications?

 Combining two of your customer engagement and retention efforts is a great way to maximize results.
-This is why using SMS marketing to engage customers in your brand’s rewards program is important.
-Not only does it keep customers coming back to earn more points with your brand, but SMS offers you the ability to reach people right away to update them about their points earnings and VIP status.
+Not only does it keep customers coming back to earn more points with your brand, but SMS also offers you the ability to reach people right away to update them about their point earnings and VIP status.
 This keeps your brand front-and-center in each customer’s mind.
-Check out how AMC theatres does this well!
+Check out how AMC theatres does this below.

-Now that you’ve learned the difference between promotional and transactional SMS, hopefully you see opportunities for your brand to use this type of tool to ramp up your marketing strategy and reach your customers directly.
-There are so many ways you can use SMS marketing; whether it’s for promotional or transactional purposes, you’re guaranteed to engage with your audience in a way that’s personalized and efficient.
+Now that you’ve learned the difference between promotional and transactional SMS, hopefully you see opportunities for your brand to use both message types to ramp up your marketing strategy and reach your customers directly.
+Whether you use SMS marketing for promotional or transactional purposes, you’re guaranteed to engage with your audience in a way that’s personalized and efficient.

-With Postscript as your SMS marketing partner, your ecommerce brand can build a subscriber list, easily automate your text marketing based on user actions, segment your audience for personalization, send unique campaigns, have two-way conversations, track revenue and ROI, and so much more.
+With Postscript as your SMS marketing partner, your ecommerce brand can quickly and easily build a subscriber list, automate your text marketing based on user actions, segment your audience to create personalized content, send unique campaigns, have two-way conversations, track revenue and ROI, and so much more.